anik-amd/butex-notes/texnx/src/content/docs/L3-T1/Apparel-Manufacturing-II/Part-A/01-garments-washing.md

 The pumice stones act as a brushing action on the garment fabric surface.
 The area where more brushing action takes place; more discolor or fading effect is developed and the area where less brushing action takes place less fading effect will be developed.

-The multi-layer fabric areas like – collar, calf, pocket, placket, side seam etc. area will be brushed more than the single layer areas.
+The multi-layer fabric areas like – collar, cuff, pocket, placket, side seam etc. area will be brushed more than the single layer areas.
 As a result irregular fading affect will be developed on the garments' fabric surface.
 In this way, fading affect may be developed on the garments by acid wash technique.